-We are going to take a look at this revolutionary semiconductor as a source of light in aircraft and around the house too where energy can be saved and enjoyed.
+We are going to take a look at this revolutionary semiconductor as a source of light in aircraft and around the house too where energy can be saved and financial gains enjoyed.

-Light is just a stream of photons originating from one point and it has a certain amount of power too (laser lights are an example of light pointed in one direction only).
+Light is just a stream of photons originating from one point in all directions and it has a certain amount of power too (laser lights are an example of light pointed in one direction only).
 And as such we can describe some properties of light.

-The power emitted in a particular direction (as is done in aircraft) is called candela (luminous intensity).
-For example: one candle will emit one candela of light.
-Lumen (luminous flux) is the amount of light emitted by the source, as perceived by the human eye and the relation with candela can be defined by: 1 lm = cd.sr.
-Or: one candela in all directions (our candle) equals 4π lumens.
+Lumens (luminous flux) is the amount of light emitted by the source, as perceived by the human eye.
+And the relation with candela can be defined by: lm = cd × sr. Or: one candela in all directions (our candle) equals cd = lumens / 4 π.

 Sometimes the term lux is used.
-Lux (area of luminous flux) is the amount of lumens per m2 or 1 lx = 1 lm / m2, useful for indoor lighting.
+Lux (area of luminous flux) is the amount of lumens on a surface per m2 or in formula lx = lm / m2, which is useful for indoor lighting.

 You can see that we need high power LEDs to be able to produce this amount of light.
 As you can expect these are expensive, although by using GaN (Gallium Nitride) LEDs on a six inch Si (Silicon) waver, production cost is much lower.
 Which should result in lower prices for the end consumer, but history has shown that these prices drop very slowly.

 A LED is basically a diode, so in schematics you will see the symbol to the right.
-The current flows from the anode to the cathode.
+The current flows in one direction only from the anode to the cathode.
 Forward voltage drop varies between 1,7 V to 4,4 V, depending on the color.
 Aviation uses normally red, green and white LEDs.
 For the interior of the aircraft, other colors such as blue or green, are used as well.